 The master bathroom is of a slightly larger size but it is definitely very doable for 2 people.
-Other than the lack of natural ventilation (which the common bathroom suffers from too), it has all the same penny pinching measures here as well.
+Other than the lack of natural ventilation, it has all the same penny-pinching measures here as well.

 Normanton Park 3 Bedroom Premium Review

-At 1,098 sq ft, this 3 bedroom premium unit at Normanton Park is considered to be an average size as compared to competing new launch units.
+At 1,098 sq ft, this 3 bedroom premium unit at Normanton Park is considered to be an average size when compared to competing new launch units.

 There are 529 3 bedroom units in total, which forms 28% of its unit mix, with sizes ranging from a compact 904 to 1,238 sq ft in size.

-Moving further into the unit, the first port of call is the kitchen.
+Moving further into the apartment, the first port of call is the kitchen.
 It is as you’d expect, an enclosed one, with an added window for proper ventilation.

-Note the rack shown above is an ID fitting, and would not be included in the actual unit.
-It does add functionality without encroaching too much on the attributes of the glass panel so it’s definitely something I think most people would look to add.
+Note the rack shown above is an ID fitting.
+It does add functionality without encroaching too much on the attributes of the glass panel, so it’s definitely something I think most people would look to add.

-The usual kitchen appliances are by Electrolux, with the exception for 3 bedroom units and up to incorporate gas hobs instead.
-The aspiring chef will no doubt nod in approval here.
+The usual kitchen appliances are by Electrolux, but not in this case.
+3 bedroom units and up to incorporate gas hobs instead.
+Any aspiring chef will no doubt nod in approval here.

-Round the back of the kitchen is the store/utility/helpers room and a WC.
-On that note there is no yard here, with the washer/dryer located next to the sink in the kitchen instead.
+Round the back of the kitchen is the utility room and a WC.
+On that note, there is no yard here, with the washer/dryer located next to the sink in the kitchen instead.

-For those that prefer the old school way of drying clothes would probably have to make do with using the sizeable balcony.
-If having a yard is high up on your checklist you should probably stop reading now and look elsewhere as there isn’t a single unit at Normanton Park with a yard space included.
+Those that prefer the old school way of drying clothes would probably have to make do with using the sizeable balcony.
+If having a yard is high up on your checklist, you should probably stop reading now and look elsewhere as there isn’t a single apartment at any Normanton Park floor plan with a yard space included.

 Colour me surprised, but it is refreshing to see a dining room without the usual bench seating design.
-All things considered, the dining space is quite reasonable, but I’d still say that to sit 6 people here would be quite a crowded affair.
+All things considered, the dining space is fairly reasonable, but I’d still say that to sit 6 people here would be a crowded affair.

-The living room is quite big, as even with a sofa, coffee table and TV console there is still a fair amount of walkway space.
+The living room is relatively big.
+Even with a sofa, coffee table, and TV console, there is still a fair amount of walkway space.

 I make no claims of being a professional designer, but to my regular consumer eyes, the choice of furniture here is quite appalling.
-The blocky looking sofa and bland colour choice really doesn’t leave a great impression for me.
+The blocky looking sofa and bland colour choice really don’t leave a great impression on me.

 The space afforded to the balcony is big, more so as it stretches fully to the first common bedroom as well.
-For those who treasure outdoor space, this would no doubt be a draw as you have enough space for an alternative dining area and yet still be able to include lounge seating.
+For those who treasure outdoor space, this would no doubt be a draw.

-The common bedroom is compact in size, which you can typically tell if shown with a single bed instead of a queen sized bed (keyword: typically).
+The common bedroom is compact in size, which you can typically tell if shown with a single bed instead of a queen-sized bed.

 For those looking at this bedroom and thinking that it actually is quite a generous space – that’s because the regular wardrobe was not included.
 In its place is a small study table, and a series of open storage spaces.

-The second common bedroom is slightly bigger in size, as you are able to fit a queen sized bed and side tables relatively easily.
+The second common bedroom is slightly bigger in size, as you are able to fit a queen-sized bed and side tables.

 I would have normally been happy with a common bathroom such as this.
-It comes with a rain shower (albeit the 3-in-1 variety), a big window for ventilation, and additional shelving under the mirror.
+It comes with a rain shower, a big window for ventilation, and additional shelving under the mirror.

-The same cost cutting issues are present here (more specifically, in the wardrobe), but one interesting thing to point out would be the L-shaped window on the right of the bed.
+Still, the same cost-cutting issues are present here (more specifically, in the wardrobe), but one interesting thing to point out would be the L-shaped window on the right of the bed.

-The master bathroom is actually very well sized, but again is plagued by the same penny pinching measures – toilet bowl and 1.8m shower door.
+The master bathroom is actually very well sized, but again, it’s plagued by the same penny-pinching measures – toilet bowl and 1.8m shower door.

 Normanton Park 5 Bedroom Review

-There are only 46 5 bedroom units (2.47% of 1,862) to choose from at Normanton Park, and just two layouts – which basically is just a void over the living area for the highest floor or the regular units.
+There are only 46 5 bedroom units (2.47% of 1,862) to choose from at Normanton Park, and just two layouts, creating a void over the living area for the highest floor or the regular units.

-For what its worth, there is a minimal foyer just before you actually enter into the unit.
-You can still fit in a console here to store shoes and your car keys, plus it provides a better level of privacy here.
+For what it’s worth, there is a minimal foyer just before you actually enter the apartment.
+You can still fit in a console here to store shoes and your car keys, plus it provides a better level of privacy.

 The finishings in the kitchen are different to what you’ll find in the 1 and 2 bedroom units, with this soft dark gold/bronze hue.
 It is quite smooth to the touch, although I’d say the colour really isn’t for everyone.
-I’d have rather something more neutral for the kitchen, instead of a polarising colour choice.
+I’d rather have something more neutral for the kitchen.

-Right at the back of the kitchen is the utility/store area (with attached WC) that would most likely be used as a helper’s room.
+Right at the back of the kitchen is the utility area (with attached WC) that would most likely be used as a helper’s room.

 To put it bluntly, the dining room isn’t a great size.
 While they have fitted in an 8-seater dining table here, the seats right in the front of the kitchen counter are squeezed in quite tightly.
 So in reality, you would have to push out the dining table if you want to dine comfortably.